sabah00100100/sabah00100100/README.md

 - 👋 Hi, I’m @sabah00100100
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning Ruby, JavaScript, Python, C, HTML, CSS

-- 📫 How to reach me
+- 📫 How to reach me : elmosabah@gmail.com

 <!---
 sabah00100100/sabah00100100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.